MrWalshy/ProgrammingNotes/C++/GeneralNotes/ControlFlowStatements/Selection statement - switch.md

 ```

 The expression evaluated by the `switch (expression)` line is compared against the cases, the matching case will have its statements executed.
 The `break` statement is important, this stops the cases *falling-through*; this is where the following cases statements are executed even if they never matched the expressions value.

+The `default` case is matched if no other cases matched or allowed to run if a *fall-through* happens, this case is optional.